 (a) Sell or otherwise dispose of any materials, equipment or other property of EOTT or the EOTT Partnerships; provided however, that Operator shall be authorized, in the ordinary course of business, to sell or dispose of materials, equipment or other property of EOTT or the EOTT Partnerships relating to the Facilities having a fair market value of less than Twenty-Five Thousand Dollars ($25,000.00), if such sale or disposition will not have a material adverse effect on the Facilities or the business conducted thereby; provided that in any calendar year Operator shall not sell or otherwise dispose of any assets of EOTT or the EOTT Partnerships comprising the Facilities having a fair market value, in the aggregate, of greater than One Hundred Thousand Dollars ($100,000.00) without the prior written consent of EOTT.
 To the extent of any such sale or disposition, Operator shall promptly submit to EOTT a detailed description of the items sold or disposed of and remit all proceeds therefrom.

-Make any operating expenditures during any calendar quarter that exceed [110%] of the respective total amounts for operating expenditures for that quarter, as set forth in the Annual Operating Budget applicable for that calendar year.
+Make any operating expenditures during any calendar year not to exceed 10% of a category or 102% of the total Annual Operating Budget applicable for that calendar year.
+If any such operating expenditures exceed either of these amounts, approval of EOTT is required.

-]

 (c) To the extent that the Annual Capital Budget allocates monies for capital projects without specifically identifying such projects, make any such capital expenditures.

-(d) Make any capital expenditure for a specifically identified Capital Project that Capital Project’s budget to be exceeded and/or the Annual Capital Budget to be exceeded.
+(d) Make any capital expenditure for a specifically identified Capital Project not to exceed that Capital Project’s budget by 10% or 102% of the Annual Capital Budget applicable for that calendar year.

 (e) Make any material long-term or permanent modification in the basic manner by which a Facility is operated ("Material Modification"), including without limitation, the abandonment of any portion thereof.
 To the extent of any Material Modification occasioned by short notice requirements, Operator shall contact EOTT by telephone seeking approval of same, and upon receiving such approval, provide to EOTT as soon as practicable thereafter a written description of such Material Modification.
 Operator is authorized to make minor day-to-day modifications due to field conditions, weather conditions or other similar conditions without the prior approval of EOTT.

-(f) Enter into, amend, renew or terminate any major contract relating to the Facilities , or enter into, amend, renew or terminate any other contract with respect to the Facilities or the services provided hereunder which has an obligation in excess of [ Dollars ($ ] or has a term which extends beyond the end of the Initial Term or any renewal term of this Agreement.

 ARTICLE 4